LUKSO-Builders-Association/LBA-Public-Collab/Meeting-Notes/Meeting-1.md

 - Berlin remains an option, but the merits of a US-based event were discussed.
 Tanto expressed the developer demographics that each city might attract, and the case was made that Denver may be easier for developers to attend.
 - Action items were identified and distributed.

+### Discussion:
+The meeting began with some technical difficulties, with Ethalorian and b00ste lyx discussing computer issues.
+This set a collaborative tone as they shared troubleshooting tips.
+The focus then shifted to planning the hacker house event in Denver.

 ## 2. Action Item Review and Check In

 - Tantodefi will add relevant information to the shared Google Doc for planning the Hacker House